Heike Werner Gallery

 Generated in 1967 at Ohio State University.

-Charles Csuri (born 1922) is an artist and one of the pioneers of computer art.
+Charles Csuri (1922 - 2022) was an artist and one of the pioneers of computer art.
 Together with James Shaffer he created quite a few iconic works of early computer art at Ohio State University.
-In 2012 Csuri developed an online game based on Random War.
+In 2012 Csuri developed a Random War online game based on his iconic early computer graphic.

 nach oben